neonevm/neon-evm.docs/docs/devportal/testnet/deploy_contract_via_remix.md

 Before you start, make sure of the following:
   * MetaMask is installed on your device.
   * You have provided online access to remix.ethereum.org to use the `Remix - Ethereum IDE` open source web application.
-  * MetaMask is configured for both proxy and EVM-loader (regardless of how proxy and EVM-loader run, MetaMask wallet must always be configured for them).
+  * MetaMask is configured for both proxy and Neon EVM (regardless of how proxy and Neon EVM run, MetaMask wallet must always be configured for them).

 **The network configuration:**
   * [Solana cluster](https://docs.solana.com/clusters) is accessed via a proxy.
-  * Solana works in test mode and the proxy interacts with it through the EVM-loader.
+  * Solana works in test mode and the proxy interacts with it through the Neon EVM.

 ## Steps to complete

 ### Step 1.
 Set the Remix environment

-For Remix to be used to load a smart contract into the EVM-loader, Remix must be connected to your MetaMask wallet and run in the `Injected Web3` environment.
+For Remix to be used to load a smart contract into the Neon EVM, Remix must be connected to your MetaMask wallet and run in the `Injected Web3` environment.
 Go to http://remix.ethereum.org/ and open the `Remix - Ethereum IDE` web application.
 In the left side menu, select `File explorers`.
 The `FILE EXPLOPERS` menu will be active (Fig. 1).

 <p align="center">